Commuting by bicycle is just unusual enough that it’s hard to find good, concise, and practical information.

 Many of us don’t know anyone who regularly bikes to work.
 If we do, they’re often what you might call…hardcore.
 There’s absolutely nothing wrong with that!
 But it can be hard to relate to the Lycra crowd if you only want to get to the office, grab groceries, and maybe enjoy some sunshine.

-To help bridge that gap, I’ve already addressed some common misconceptions that keep too many commuters off bikes.
+To help bridge that gap, I’ve already looked at whether bike commuting is worth it, and addressed some common misconceptions that keep too many commuters off bikes.
 And this time around, we’ll look at a few frequent questions about commuter bikes themselves, and we’ll do it in the most accessible, non-technical way I can!

 How much do you really need to spend on a bike for commuting?